Tl;dr I’m a stay-at-home feminist mommy with a love of writing and a weird theological background.

-When I was sixteen, I came out with my concerns about stay-at-home daughters, Vision Forum, and conservative Christian mores in general (like this and this).
+When I was sixteen, I came out with my concerns about stay-at-home daughters, Vision Forum, and conservative Christian mores in general.
 This admission threw me into spiritual turmoil, but it is the one and only time I am confident I had an experience with God.

 A few years later, I attended Hillsdale College, graduating summa cum laude with a B.A. in Christian studies.
 Here I pursued the good, the true, and the beautiful; met the most unique and genuine people; and changed into a more mature and less close-minded woman able to embrace mystery and difference without her world falling apart.
 In my senior thesis, “Saved Through Childbirth: How Women Participate in the Life of a Male Redeemer,” I wrestled with questions pertaining to femininity and spirituality in the early church.

 As an undergrad, I began freelancing for my college’s website and for Off the Page.
-Because writing doesn’t pay the bills and I love little kids, I work as a preschool teacher.
-I’m crazy about the Reggio Emilia approach, curriculum, and RIE caregiving.
-All that nerdy study is paying off, as I’m now the happy mommy of little e.e., born Christmas Day 2017.
+Because writing doesn’t pay the bills and I love little kids, I work part-time as a preschool teacher.
+I’m crazy about respectful parenting and play-based, nature-infused learning, and I put it all into practice as the happy mommy of little e.e., born Christmas Day 2017.

 Please drop me a line and tell me a little bit about yourself, too!